 Adult daycare is a form of health and social care for seniors or adults with disabilities, providing various services, including meals, activities, transportation, supervision, and personal care.
-This type of care takes place in a center or community setting during the day and is designed to give the elderly and disabled adults the support they need to remain independent.
-Adult day care can also provide respite for family caregivers who need breaks from their usual duties.
+This type of care occurs in a center or community setting during the day and is designed to give the elderly and disabled adults the support they need to remain independent.
+Adult daycare can also provide respite for family caregivers who need breaks from their usual duties.

 Who Should Consider Adult Daycare?